mongodb-js/diagramming/CONTRIBUTING.md

 To maintain consistency and clarity in your version control practices, follow these rules for naming pull requests and commit messages.

 ### Branch naming
-All branches should following this format:
+All branches should follow this format:

 ```
 <type>/<ticket-ID>-<description>